event-storm/event-storm/README.md

   time.publish(1);
   ```
   The second argument is responsible for updates.
-Whenever any model provided is updated the handler function will be triggered.
+Whenever any provided model is updated, the handler function will be triggered.
   This will also cause the subscribers update.
   <details>
-    <summary>Addvanced!</summary>
+    <summary>Advanced!</summary>

     Pay attention on virtual model's declaration.
 The 2nd argument is the configuration,
-    which can be skipped initially:.
+    which can be skipped initially.
     This is done for cases when you want to propagate changes depend on some condition.
-    You can always change the models that it is listening on by calling:
+    You can always change the models which you want to listen.
+Just call:
     <code>virtualModel.setOptions({ models: [/* any models here */] })</code>
   </details>
 - Middlewares
-  **Middlewares are needed to intercept to publishing process, capture some values**
+  **Middlewares are needed to intercept to publishing process, to capture some values**
     ```js
     import { addMiddlewares, createStore } from 'event-storm';